CenturyLinkCloud/PublicKB/Servers/configuring-mysql-for-high-availability.md

   <h3>Steps to Configure MySQL <em>Cluster</em> on CenturyLink Cloud</h3>
   <p>These steps describe the process to bring up one management (ndb_mgmd) node, one SQL (mysqld) node, and two data (ndbd) nodes.
 This is the absolute minimum required number of servers for a cluster to work.
 It is highly recommended to create multiple
     SQL nodes (following the same steps listed below for the SQL node), and additional data nodes as needed, and it is even possible to set up multiple management nodes (though this is less critical since a cluster can function for some time without the ndb_mgmd node being up).
-There are plenty of configuration options as well as <a href="http://dev.mysql.com/doc/refman/5.6/en/mysql-cluster-limitations.html" target="_blank">some limitations</a> to using clustering, so the <a href="http://dev.mysql.com/doc/refman/5.6/en/mysql-cluster.html" target="_blank">MySQL documentation</a> can be consulted for more information.</p>
+There are plenty of configuration options as well as <a href="http://dev.mysql.com/doc/refman/5.6/en/mysql-cluster-limitations.html">some limitations</a> to using clustering, so the <a href="http://dev.mysql.com/doc/refman/5.6/en/mysql-cluster.html"
+   >MySQL documentation</a> can be consulted for more information.</p>
   <p>In this example, we will use RedHat Enterprise Linux 6 servers, but with the exception of using a different package manager/binary installation in the second step, this MySQL configuration will work on any system that supports MySQL clusters.
 (More
-    information in the <a href="http://dev.mysql.com/doc/refman/5.6/en/mysql-cluster-installation.html" target="_blank">MySQL documentation</a>.)</p>
+    information in the <a href="http://dev.mysql.com/doc/refman/5.6/en/mysql-cluster-installation.html">MySQL documentation</a>.)</p>
   <ol>
     <li><strong>Create Server (Management).</strong> Here we will use the RedHat Enterprise Linux 6 template.</li>
     <li><strong>Install MySQL cluster binary.</strong> This will become the "management node" (ndb_mgmd).
       <br />For clustered versions of MySQL, unfortunately we cannot use the regular binaries that come from our public Linux package manager libraries, so we'll have to download the binary from Oracle's site and then copy it on to our server for installation.
-      We can find the binaries available at&nbsp;<a href="http://dev.mysql.com/downloads/cluster/" target="_blank">http://dev.mysql.com/downloads/cluster/</a>&nbsp;where for this example we will select and download the&nbsp;<em>MySQL-Cluster-server-gpl-7.3.6-2.el6.x86_64.rpm</em>      package for Red Hat Linux.
-(For instructions on other operating systems, refer to the <a href="http://dev.mysql.com/doc/refman/5.6/en/mysql-cluster-installation.html" target="_blank">MySQL manual</a>.)
+      We can find the binaries available at&nbsp;<a href="http://dev.mysql.com/downloads/cluster/">http://dev.mysql.com/downloads/cluster/</a>&nbsp;where for this example we will select and download the&nbsp;<em>MySQL-Cluster-server-gpl-7.3.6-2.el6.x86_64.rpm</em>      package for Red Hat Linux.
+(For instructions on other operating systems, refer to the <a href="http://dev.mysql.com/doc/refman/5.6/en/mysql-cluster-installation.html">MySQL manual</a>.)
 Once downloaded, we can use <code>scp</code>      (or another file transfer tool) to copy the file onto the server.
       <br /><img src="https://t3n.zendesk.com/attachments/token/491wL9Gleycg9Y7teloVDzm0M/?name=scp-mysql-binary.png" alt="scp-mysql-binary.png" />
       <br />
       <br />Once it's there, we'll login to the server with SSH, change to the directory where it's located, and run the following commands to get it installed.
 The first command ensures we won't have any version conflicts, and the second command installs the